 Property in Ibiza

-Property tax – Impuesto Sobre Bienes Inmuebles (IBI)
+Property Tax – Impuesto Sobre Bienes Inmuebles (IBI)

-The most commonly known tax in Spain is the property tax called IBI, short for Impuesto Sobre Bienes Inmuebles.
-The IBI is a local tax on the ownership of property in Spain, payable yearly whether you are a resident or not.
-The IBI is calculated on the ‘Valor Catastral’, or the rateable value of the property, which can be significantly less than you paid for the property.
-The Valor Catastral is typically around 70% of the market value of your property and can be re-evaluated every 8 years.
-The tax rate goes from 0.4% – 1.1% of the valor catastral depending on the region.
+The most well-known tax in Spain is the property tax, known as IBI (Impuesto Sobre Bienes Inmuebles).
+This local tax must be paid annually, regardless of whether you are a resident or not.
+The IBI is calculated based on the 'Valor Catastral' (the taxable value) of the property, which is often lower than the market value.
+The Valor Catastral is typically around 70% of the market value and can be re-evaluated every eight years.
+The tax rate ranges between 0.4% and 1.1% of the Valor Catastral, depending on the region.It is crucial that your lawyer registers your home with the town hall of your municipality.

 Wealth Tax (Impuesto Sobre Patrimonio)

-When you own property in Ibiza (regardless whether you are a resident or not) you must pay an annual wealth tax based on the net value of your assets in Spain after permitted deductions, such as a mortgage.
-The tax is based on the net value of your property or another value deemed appropriate by the tax authorities, with a tax-free allowance of 3.000.000€ each.
-Above this amount, the tax rate works on a sliding scale starting at 0.28% and rising to 3.45% for residents and 0.2% to 3.5% for non-residents.
+Property owners in Ibiza must pay an annual wealth tax based on the net value of their assets in Spain, after deductions such as a mortgage.
+The tax-free allowance is €3,000,000.
+Above this amount, the tax rate ranges from 0.28% to 3.45% for residents and from 0.2% to 3.5% for non-residents.

 Community Fees